MCL Tear Downtown West St. Louis, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Downtown West St. Louis, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Downtown West St. Louis, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 MCL tear prevention includes proper conditioning, strength training, flexibility routines, and protective sports gear.